Power and Protest (social movements) in the 20th Century:

 These notes are being written on the fiftieth anniversary of this march, and there have been several newspaper articles remembering those days.

-in a Direct Action Committee Against Nuclear War.
-The members of this organization
+Action Committee Against Nuclear War.
+The members of this organization were

-were prepared to break the law – if only by sitting down in the highway and
+prepared to break the law – if only by sitting down in the highway and being

-being arrested for obstruction – in order to draw attention to the immorality
+arrested for obstruction – in order to draw attention to the immorality of

 of 100 was formed.
 Here the strategy was to use collective responsibility: